ROTH BED 455

 Alfred Roth

-Original Verliebt.
-Design objects by Alfred Roth at TAGWERC Design STORE.
+Originally in love.
+Design objects by Alfred Roth at the TAGWERC Design STORE.

-Alfred Roth was a representative of Neues Bauen and modernism.
-The architect, Designer and university lecturer worked in Le Corbusier's Paris office, which is why his bed designed for the Weissenhof Estate in Stuttgart was mistakenly referred to as a Le Corbusier bed.
-His Roth bed not only reflects the Bauhaus style, but also stands for Swiss precision and design.
+Alfred Roth was a proponent of the New Objectivity movement and modernism.
+The architect, designer, and university professor worked in Le Corbusier's Paris office, which is why his bed, designed for the Weissenhof Estate in Stuttgart, was mistakenly referred to as the Le Corbusier bed.
+His Roth bed not only reflects the Bauhaus style but also represents Swiss precision and design.